 According to materials provided by CDE, LEAs in Colorado are funded through a mix of State and local funding depending on the composition of the local tax base.
-When an LEA shifts from being entirely locally funded to receiving both State and local funds, the district incurs the impact of a budget balancing action known as the Budget Stabilization Factor (BSF).
+When an LEA shifts from being entirely locally funded to receiving both State and local funds, the district incurs the impact of a budget balancing Budget Stabilization Factor (BSF).
 Small rural LEAs are particularly impacted by the BSF, which can reduce overall per-pupil revenue given local tax base fluctuations tied to natural resource extraction.
-Accordingly, CDE considers LEAs with enrollments of 1,000 or fewer students to be "small rural LEAs."
-This definition was established and is periodically reviewed by the Colorado Rural Council, a stakeholder group that advises CDE on matters pertaining to or impacting rural LEAs.
-Under this proposed threshold,
+CDE considers LEAs with enrollments of 250 or fewer students to be "small rural LEAs."
+CDE asserts that calculated annual per-pupil funding amounts for small rural LEAs are significantly affected by small changes in student enrollment, which makes these data an unreliable indicator of whether the SEA has achieved the intent of maintaining equity in funding across LEAs.